Media Relations Battle

 This is a general election like no other, following an extraordinary succession of events.

-Astonished David Cameron won a small clear majority at the General Election 2015 meaning, to his shock, that he would have to go through with manifesto pledges that could have been conveniently dropped if he had entered into another coalition with the chancer Liberal Democrats.
+David Cameron was astonished to win a small clear majority at the General Election 2015 meaning, to his shock, that he would have to go through with manifesto pledges that could have been conveniently dropped if he had entered into another coalition with the chancer Liberal Democrats.

 He duly staged a Referendum on European Union membership and, to his amazement, found the majority of British voters did not support his wish to remain in the EU.
 So, even though he had been elected for five years and given the British people the choice on EU membership, David Cameron petulantly flounced out of Downing Street, leading to Theresa May’s unopposed election as Conservative leader and Prime Minister.
 She promptly abandoned the Cameron manifesto and policies – and is now going to the ballot box partly to seek a public mandate for her politics and position as the country’s leader.